farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 Not only does the empty `string` become zero, but any `string` that's full of white space also becomes zero.

 Because the `toNumber` operations first strips off all leading and trailing `whitespace` before doing it’s `coercion`.
-So all examples of white space strings of all forms, still all end up producing that same `zero`.
+So all examples of `whitespace` strings of all forms, still all end up producing that same `zero`.

 There are also corner cases that are not as obvious: